-LPCB is the certification brand owned by BRE Global for fire and security related certification.
+LPCB is the physical security certification brand owned by BRE Global.

-This particular standard focusses on the physical security of ‘intruder resistant building components’, which includes strong-points, security enclosures, free-standing barriers, and any products that fall within those categories, such as doors, security shutters, fencing or even key safes.
+This particular standard focuses on the physical security of intruder resistant building components, which includes strong points, security enclosures, free-standing barriers, and any products that fall within those categories, such as doors, security shutters, fencing or even key safes.